 They can also create the blue print for future partnerships – in terms of what we want (and don’t want) and what warning signs / positives to look out for.

-Does your current partner remind you of your ex, do they share any traits or are they the complete opposite?
+If you’re dating right now, do they remind you of your ex, eg, do they share any traits or are they the complete opposite?
 It might be that they’ve done or said – or you thought – something which has triggered a memory, that your brain plants as a seed to dream about at night.

 How did you feel when you woke up?
 The emotions you experience both during and after a dream can give you a clue to it’s meaning.
 It might be that there are (even just) small things you miss about your ex, that you wish your new partner shared.
 Or maybe your dream is just reminding you that you’re better off without them.